New parents have a lot to think about including what’s the safest room temperature for a new baby?

 If you have indoor air conditioning, be sure it’s performing well in your baby’s room.
 If it’s not, having an attic ventilator installed in your HVAC system can help improve the comfort of the area and keep your baby cool.

-For all of your thermostat and HVAC needs, contact Landlord Thermostats.
-We can help you choose tools for your home that will keep your baby safe and give you the peace of mind that new parents desperately need.
-Call us today!
+e can help you choose tools for your home that will keep your baby safe and give you the peace of mind that new parents desperately need while saving you 30% on your energy bill.